jpdiv-code/ginec/README.md

 ### VM Execution Model

 - Bytecode is executed sequentially from ROMB
-- `VSYNC` defines the canonical frame boundary
+- `SYNC` defines the canonical frame boundary

 The VM runs in a single thread.